 Sometimes, Bipolar Depression is called manic depression because it cycles people between a low, depressed mood and a high, frenetic mood.
 It is a serious mental illness that affects almost 6 million people in the United States, and there are effective treatments for it.
 When people work with a mental health professional to find a diagnosis and a treatment plan, they often overcome their Bipolar live a happy, fulfilled life.

-The bipolar depression counselors and therapists on staff at Thriveworks Westborough have helped many clients do just that—find the help and support they need to treat Bipolar and live their lives.
+The bipolar depression counselors and therapists on staff at Thriveworks Counseling in Westborough have helped many clients do just that—find the help and support they need to treat Bipolar and live their lives.

 Bipolar Disorder’s Signs